Use a combination of marginal shelf pond plants, submerged oxygenating plants & waterlilies to create a healthy pond environment.

 - You do not need to purchase any baskets or compost.

 - Our plants are rooted through the mesh basket already.

-You do not need to purchase any baskets or compost and do not have the worry that newly potted bareroot pieces will ‘float up' when you lower the basket and plants into their positions in the pond.
+- No need to worry that pieces of plant might 'float up' when you lower the basket into position in the pond.

-Typical looking 11cm and 9cm basket marginal shelf plants ready for mail order dispatch (dependent on dispatch season).
+- Typical looking 11cm and 9cm basket marginal shelf plants ready for mail order dispatch (dependent on dispatch season).

 When should I purchase pond plants?

 - Our rooted plants can be purchased and transferred to your pond at any time throughout the year.
 They will sit as happily in your pond as they would if they were still on the Nursery.

 - Plants purchased in Winter or early season may be dormant when placed in your pond.
 They will be ready to grow on as soon as the weather in your area encourages them.